 When preparing an attack against the enemy king it is important to know the typical sacrifices and attacking patterns.
-We have already covered most of the ways to start an attack and the most common tactical ideas in our previous articles and today we will take a look at another potential target of attack – the g6/g3 square.
-The main purpose of this sacrifice is the complete demolition of the kingside pawn structure in order to use the newly open files and diagonals to deliver mate.
+We have already covered most of the ways to start an attack and the most common tactical ideas in our previous articles and today we will take a look at another potential target of the attack – the g6/g3 square.
+The main purpose of this sacrifice is the complete demolition of the kingside pawn structure in order to use the newly open files and diagonals to deliver a mate.

-There is no clear rule to tell you that this sacrifice will work or not, you have to always base it on calculation.
+There is no clear rule to tell you whether this sacrifice will work or not, you have to always base it on calculation.
 However, there are a few elements that usually lead to successful combinations:

 Let’s take a look now at some examples where grandmasters have employed this finishing blow in their games: